by Juanita | Oct 6, 2021 | Chair, customer experience, Customization, Forestry Management, Office, Uncategorized

 “I think I will make one.”

 “Oh yes, George”, I said, “I know that you can make things with wood, but a high chair with a tray?
 That seems quite complicated.”
 Well, I have learned not to question my husband when he says he will do something, because there isn’t much that he won’t try and with success.
-The high chair that he built has survived 4 children and is now in the historical section of the showroom.
-When we have family dinners that require 2 high chairs, it comes into my house to be used for one of my grandchildren.
+The high chair that he built has survived 4 children and is now in the historical museum section of the showroom.
+When we have family dinners that require 2 high chairs, the first high chair comes into my house to be used for one of my grandchildren.

 Child’s High Chair legacy